josephspurrier/mantium/README.md

 # Mantium

 This library demonstrates how to use JSX without React.
 It can be used as a learning tool to understand the internals of front-end frameworks using functional components/closures instead of classes.
-Many of the constructs included are very similiar or near identical to React like `useState` and `useEffect`.
+Many of the constructs included are very similiar/identical to [Mithril](https://mithril.js.org/) (routing, requests), [React](https://reactjs.org/) (`useState` and `useEffect`), and I'm sure other modern libraries.

 ## Installation